Judge makes jury’s $10.3M award official in Depp-Heard trial

 ALEXANDRIA, Va.
-(AP) — The judge in the Johnny Depp-Amber Heard defamation trial made a jury’s award official Friday with a written order for Heard to pay Depp $10.35 millio n for damaging his reputation by describing herself as a domestic abuse victim in an op-ed piece she wrote.
+(AP) — The judge in the Johnny Depp-Amber Heard defamation trial made a jury’s award official Friday with a written order for Heard to pay Depp $10.35 million for damaging his reputation by describing herself as a domestic abuse victim in an op-ed piece she wrote.

 Judge Penney Azcarate entered a judgment order into the court record after a brief hearing in Fairfax County Circuit Court.
 She also ordered Depp to pay Heard $2 million, the jury’s award on her counterclaim that Heard was defamed by one of Depp’s lawyers.